-- 14.1 A Classification Panel may require that an Athlete undertake Observation in Competition Assessment before it allocates a final Grade and designates a Grade Status to that Athlete. - 14.2 The methods by which Observation in Competition Assessment may be undertaken, and the matters to be observed, are set out in Appendices One and Two . - 14.3 If a Classification Panel requires an Athlete to complete Observation in Competition Assessment, the Athlete will be entered in the Competition with the Grade allocated by the Classification Panel after the conclusion of the initial components of the Evaluation Session. - 14.4 An Athlete who is required to complete Observation in Competition Assessment will be designated with Tracking Code: Observation Assessment (OA).
-This replaces the Athlete's Grade Status for the duration of Observation in Competition Assessment. - 14.5 Observation in Competition Assessment must not be undertaken in order to establish if an Athlete complies with Minimum Impairment Criteria. - 14.6 If a Classification Panel requires an Athlete to undertake Observation in Competition Assessment, this must take place after the assessment of compliance with Minimum Impairment Criteria and the assessment of the specific tasks and activities fundamental to the sport. - 14.7 Observation in Competition Assessment must take place during First Appearance.
-In this regard: - 14.7.1 First Appearance is the first time an Athlete competes in a Competition during an Event in a particular Grade. - 14.7.2 First Appearance within a Grade applies to participation in all Competitions within the same Grade. - 14.8 If an Athlete is: - 14.8.1 subject to a Protest following Observation in Competition; and - 14.8.2 the second Evaluation Session is conducted at that same Event; and - 14.8.3 pursuant to the second Evaluation Session the Athlete is required to undergo Observation in Competition, - 14.9 Observation in Competition must take place at the next opportunity within the Grade allocated to the Athlete by the Protest Panel with Tracking Code Observation Assessment (OA). - 14.10 The Classification Panel must allocate a Grade and replace the Athlete's Tracking Code Observation Assessment (OA) by designating a Grade Status upon completion of First Appearance (or completion of any Observation in Competition conducted as part of a Protest).
-If changes to an Athlete's Grade or Grade Status are made following Observation in Competition, the changes are effective immediately. - 14.11 Following the Observation in Competition assessment the Athlete may be required to attend a reassessment of their impairment by the Classification Panel at the Event where they were observed.
+14.1 A Classification Panel may require that an Athlete undertake Observation in Competition Assessment before it allocates a final Grade and designates a Grade Status to that Athlete.

+14.2 The methods by which Observation in Competition Assessment may be undertaken, and the matters to be observed, are set out in Appendices One and Two .

+14.3 If a Classification Panel requires an Athlete to complete Observation in Competition Assessment, the Athlete will be entered in the Competition with the Grade allocated by the Classification Panel after the conclusion of the initial components of the Evaluation Session.

+14.4 An Athlete who is required to complete Observation in Competition Assessment will be designated with Tracking Code: Observation Assessment (OA).
+This replaces the Athlete's Grade Status for the duration of Observation in Competition Assessment.
+An Athlete can remain on the FEI Masterlist for a maximum of two (2) years with tracking code OA, after which time, if the Observation Assessment has not been completed, the Athlete will be removed from the Masterlist unless a suitable explanation is given by the NF.
+If an Athlete is removed from the Masterlist after two years they will need to follow the Classification process to return to the list.

+14.5 Observation in Competition Assessment must not be undertaken in order to establish if an Athlete complies with Minimum Impairment Criteria.

+14.6 If a Classification Panel requires an Athlete to undertake Observation in Competition Assessment, this must take place after the assessment of compliance with Minimum Impairment Criteria and the assessment of the specific tasks and activities fundamental to the sport.

+14.7 Observation in Competition Assessment must take place during First Appearance.
+In this regard:

+14.7.1 First Appearance is the first time an Athlete competes in a Competition during an Event in a particular Grade.
+First Appearance may apply to participation in all competitions within the same grade throughout the Event.

+14.8 If an Athlete is:

+14.8.1 subject to a Protest following Observation in Competition; and

+14.8.2 pursuant to the second Evaluation Session the Athlete is required to undergo Observation in Competition,

+14.9 Observation in Competition must take place at the next opportunity within the Grade allocated to the Athlete by the Protest Panel with Tracking Code Observation Assessment (OA).

+14.10 The Classification Panel must allocate a Grade and replace the Athlete's Tracking Code Observation Assessment (OA) by designating a Grade Status upon completion of First Appearance (or completion of any Observation in Competition conducted as part of a Protest).
+If changes to an Athlete's Grade or Grade Status are made following Observation in Competition, the changes are effective from the time that the change appears on the FEI Masterlist.

+14.11 Following the Observation in Competition assessment the Athlete may be required to attend a reassessment of their impairment by the Classification Panel at the Event where they were observed.
 In this case, the National Federation will be notified of the time for this reassessment to occur.

-- 14.12 The Classification Panel will record the result of the Observation in Competition Assessment on the Athlete Classification assessment document. - 14.13 The impact of an Athlete changing Grade after First Appearance on medals, records and results is detailed in the FEI Para-Equestrian Dressage Rules.
+14.12 The Classification Panel will record the result of the Observation in Competition Assessment on the Athlete Classification assessment document.

+14.13 The impact of an Athlete changing Grade after First Appearance on medals, records and results is detailed in the FEI Para Dressage Rules.